JonathanJD4/Identity-and-Access-Management-IAM-/README.md

 6. ABAC (Attribute Based Access Control) - made notes
 7. Made notes of SOC 2 (System and Organisation Controls) criteria
 8. SOC 1 is based on the financial side
+9. Gone on Microsoft Learn to read about Microsoft Purview